Akaki16/Library/README.md

 5) Type code . to open this project in VScode

-6) then if you haven't installed Live Server extension install it and open the project
+6) If you haven't installed Live Server extension install it and open the project